learn-co-curriculum/curriculum-team/creation-content-writing-stages.md

 Sometimes digging into legacy "copy and pasted" content requires more effort than focused from-scratch writing.

+> **Reviewing:** At the end of each stage, you, the writer, will submit your
+> work to a peer reviewer for feedback.
+You can push your work to the current
+> work-in-progress branch, select the reviewer in the Airtable record, change the
+> piece's status to reflect its current stage, and notify the reviewer via the
+> Airtable record's comment section that your work is ready for review.

 ## Outlining

 After sizing, we create a lessons's outline.
 This is where we: